Park City School District: Ecker Hill Middle School

 Ecker Hill Middle School is the primary middle school in the Park City School District, serving sixth and seventh graders.

 Treasure Mountain Junior High School

-Treasure Mountain Junior High School serves eighth and ninth graders.
-Being built in 1982, it is one of the oldest schools in the district and has plans to be demolished.
+Treasure Mountain Junior High School served eighth and ninth graders.
+Being built in 1982, it was one of the oldest schools in the district and was demolished in 2025.
 According to U.S. News & World Report, in 2022 Treasure Mountain enrolled 780 students.
 Students scored 15% proficient in math and 41% in reading at the school.

+Controversies

+Soil Piles

+In 2023, the PCSD was found to have broken an agreement with the United States Environmental Protection Agency where the school district moved soil laced with lead and arsenic behind Treasure Mountain..
+The school district then removed the dust under governmental regulation during the following 2023-2024 school year.

+Demolition

+In November 2025, an anonymous tip led to Utah Water Regulators to investigate the PCSD for improperly dumping contaminated water into a nearby creek during the demolition of Treasure Mountain Junior High..
+The district also received a compliance notice from the Utah Department of Environmental Quality related to their handing of asbestos near the demolition site.

 High Schools

 Park City High School is the only high school in the Park City School District, serving 10th, 11th, and 12th graders.